Which Democrats are running for mayor and what do they know about me, Dave?

 What is this guy’s deal: Stringer has been a fixture in city politics for longer than you’ve been alive, or at least that’s what we’re telling advertisers who want to reach consumers under the age of 40.
 First appointed to a city planning commission at the age of 17, Stringer then worked for now-Representative Jerry Nadler when Nadler served in the state Assembly; took over Nadler’s Assembly seat in 1992; won the position of Manhattan Borough President in 2005 and then became city comptroller in 2013.
 Despite this history, Stringer recently said that the presidential election results showed people were sick of the status quo.

 In his decades-spanning career in local politics, Stringer got a reputation as a stalwart, intelligent progressive who pushed for tenants’ rights and pro-public transit and cycling policy.
 As comptroller he also managed not to tank the city’s pension funds.
-Stringer marshaled all of that goodwill into a spot as the progressive choice for mayor in 2021, and lost all of that goodwill after two women came forward to accuse him of sexual harassment in both the 20th and 21st centuries.
+Stringer marshaled all of that goodwill into a spot as the progressive choice for mayor in 2021, and lost all of that goodwill after two women came forward to accuse him of sexual harassment in both the 20th and 21st centuries (Stringer is also suing one of the women for defamation).

 How familiar is he with my stupid bits: In 2021 Stringer declined to take the Dave Colon Open Challenge, a Streetsblog feature which involved a mayoral candidate taking a bike ride with me on a route of my choosing.
 Also, when I was 23, I got way too stoned before a fundraiser of his my boss took me to, and Stringer was stuck shaking my hand while I insisted a distant cousin of mine whose name I kept getting wrong worked for him.